← Object-Based Attention

 Translation-detector response over the trial for CUED vs UNCUED, computed with the verified R&H port: a fixed attentional gain on the cued direction yields a +43% cued advantage with no adaptation

 Figure 7.
 Attention reproduces the cued advantage.
-The translation-detector output R(θ = 0°, t) — the population response at the translation direction — across the whole trial (top) and zoomed on the 40 ms translation window (bottom), for CUED (green) and UNCUED (red), computed with the verified R&H port.
-With a single fixed attentional gain favoring the cued direction and no adaptation, the normalization model peaks higher for the cued field: CUED = 3.53 vs UNCUED = 2.47, a +43% bias (at R&H's default σ = 10⁻⁶).
+The translation-detector output R(θ = 0°, t) — the population response at the translation direction — across the whole trial, for CUED (green) and UNCUED (red), computed with the verified R&H port.
+With a single fixed attentional gain favoring the cued direction and no adaptation, the normalization model peaks higher for the cued field within the shaded 40 ms translation window: CUED = 3.53 vs UNCUED = 2.47, a +43% bias (at R&H's default σ = 10⁻⁶).
 The competition model (Figure 5) produced this same advantage from adaptation alone — so at the level of this prediction the two accounts are interchangeable: the cueing bias can be supplied by adaptation or by attention.
 (The magnitude depends on the normalization constant σ; the effect is strongest in the normalization-dominated regime and shrinks as σ grows.)

 Verifying the implementation.
-Before reading anything into the predictions above, we re-implemented R&H's published model from scratch — a Python port of the authors' own `attentionModel.m` — and checked it against their MATLAB output for every quantitative figure in the 2009 paper.
-All nine cases (the contrast-response functions of Figures 2–4, the feature-tuning curves of Figures 6–7, and the orientation-variation result of Figure 7) reproduce to machine precision — maximum relative error below 10⁻¹⁴.
-The figure below overlays our port (lines) on the authors' MATLAB (open circles).
-Only once the port was verified did we substitute time for R&H's spatial axis and drive it with our delayed-onset stimulus (Figures 6–7).
+Before applying this model to our stimuli, we re-implemented R&H's published model from scratch — a Python port of the authors' own `attentionModel.m` — and checked it against their MATLAB output for every quantitative figure in the 2009 paper.
+All nine reproduce to machine precision — maximum relative error below 10⁻¹⁴.
+A comparison of our model's output with R&H's original figures can be seen on the verification page.

 How the time-varying application differs from R&H's original.
 The model we verified above is defined over space × feature: the stimulus drive is pooled across neighbouring receptive-field positions and across orientation, and each of R&H's figures is a steady-state response to a static display.
 To drive it with our dynamic stimulus we substitute time for their spatial (receptive-field-centre) axis, so the maps in Figures 6–7 run over direction × time.
 Two consequences follow, and both matter: